 Has This Ever Happened?

-The VIX futures that these ETFs track have never declined 50% in a single day, but they’ve come closer than many realize.
+The VIX futures have never declined 50% in a single day, but they’ve come closer than many realize.
 The largest single-day Spot VIX declines in history include:

 April 9, 2025 (Post-Crisis Relief): VIX fell 35.8% (down 18.7 points)